 Periodontics

-Periodontics focuses on the inflammatory condition which destroys the gums and the teeth' supporting structures.
-A periodontist specializes in the diagnosis, treatment, and prevention of periodontal disease that affects the gums and the treatment of implant devices.
+Periodontics focuses on the inflammatory condition that destroys the supporting structures of the gums and the teeth.
+A periodontist specializes in the diagnosis, treatment, and prevention of periodontal disease that affects the gums and the placement of dental implants.

 Periodontal Disease